riyasinha2401/Payment-Gateway-Integration/README.md

 Payment Gateway Integration

 A Web Application used to donate money where payment gateway is integrated..
-Languages used : HTML, CSS, Bootstrap & Javascript, Json
+Languages used : HTML, CSS, Bootstrap & Javascript

 There is a simple donate button on homepage.
 On clicking the donate button, the user will land on the payment page where user can